 An Expert’s Guide to Commercial Heating Systems

 According to the International Energy Agency, in Canada’s building sector, heating and cooling accounts for approximately 65% of the country’s power consumption.
 A significant amount of new demand for heating and cooling installations comes from new buildings, which are being constructed at 5% more than the increase in population per year.
 However, as climate awareness and net-zero goals become more widespread, there is also a growing trend in the Greater Toronto Area of buildings undergoing “deep energy” renovations.
-These aim to eliminate costly inefficiencies and retrofitting structures to represent tenants’ environmental values and goals better.
+These aim to eliminate costly inefficiencies and retrofit structures to represent tenants’ environmental values and goals better.

 According to the Clean Technology Scenario, even though the total amount of building space in Canada is expected to increase by 40% by 2050, the amount of energy consumption will fall by as much as 35%.
 Of this reduction, 85% of it is expected to result from improved efficiencies in how buildings are heated and cooled.
 Thanks to incredible innovations in HVAC technologies, it is now possible for commercial buildings to stay warm throughout even the harsh Toronto winters without taxing the environment or the wallets of those paying the power bills.